EternityForest/AnyoneCanDoIt/README.md

 If they tell you something, believe it.

-Sometimes non-technical people have some unscientific ideas and think things are "Too cheap and plasticity" or "not powerful enough" or something, but even then, they probably have at least one legitimate complaint, and ten more they aren't even telling you.
+Sometimes non-technical people have some unscientific ideas and think things are "too cheap and plasticity" or "not powerful enough" or something, but even then, they probably have at least one legitimate complaint, and ten more they aren't even telling you.

 The ones who actually use these systems in real life know a lot more than the ones who design them from behind a desk.